JorelAli/AllAssets/Developer documentation.md

 Simply, use the methods to create your firework and use '.getFirework()' at the end
 Methods:
-* new AAFireworkBuilder(int value) - Creates a new builder with the amount of fireworks to generate
+* new FireworkBuilder(int value) - Creates a new builder with the amount of fireworks to generate
 * setPower(int value) - Sets the power (flight length) of the firework
 * setType(Type type) - Sets the type of firework (e.g. ball/burst)
 * addFade(Color color) - Adds a fade color to the firework, can be used more than once